Baragaon, Varanasi: About town

-Major means of income for the people of town is from the weaving of Intricate Benarasi Sari on Silk, Carpet manufacturing.
-Since 2015 a major bypass passes through the town that connects the town to Varanasi which has reduced the commute to 45 Minutes to the heart of Varanasi.
+Major means of income for the people of the town is from the weaving of Intricate Banarasi Sari on Silk, Carpet manufacturing.
+Since 2015, a major bypass passes through the town that connects the town to Varanasi which has reduced the commute to 45 Minutes to the heart of Varanasi.

 Several Schools and Colleges are also springing up, that provide courses in engineering and management to the younger generation.

 This town also has five national bank branches and several automated teller machines for financial services.

-Baragaon panchayat kshetra consists many villages, and in which some are, Baragaon, Diha, Pachrasi, Baurahawan, Khushiyalipur, Bisaipur, Sitapur, Koiripur, Kusahi, Madanpur, Gangkala and Bhattha etc.
+Baragaon panchayat kshetra consists of many villages, and in which some are, Baragaon, Diha, Pachrasi, Baurahawan, Khushiyalipur, Bisaipur, Sitapur, Koiripur, Kusahi, Madanpur, Gangkala, and Bhattha etc.